Heriot-Watt University F.C.: Student competitions

 HWUFC next won the competition in the 1993/94 season.
-The Club Captain at the time was goalkeeper, Mike Tumilty, who went on to become a well known and respected SFA Category 1 Referee, as well as a prominent name across the Financial Sector as Global Chief Operating Officer at Aberdeen Group plc.
+The Club Captain at the time was goalkeeper Mike Tumilty, who went on to become a well known and respected SFA Category 1 Referee, as well as a prominent name across the Financial Sector as Global Chief Operating Officer at Aberdeen Group plc.

 The club wouldn't win the QPS again until the 2002–03 season.
 In what was undoubtedly the 'Golden Generation' for the club, the trophy was retained for the following four seasons.
 This five-in-a-row achievement was the first of its kind by any University in the modern era of the competition.
 The Queen's Park Shield returned to Riccarton in 2022 when Heriot-Watt won the cup competition, beating the University of Stirling in the Final.
+In 2024 and 2026 the QPS again returned to Riccarton, as Heriot-Watt defeated the University of Stirling 2-0 and 3-2 respectively to win the clubs 9th and 10th Queens Park Shield finals.

-Most of the talented side which had secured the Queen's Park Shield remained for season 2022 - 2023, at the end of which Heriot-Watt won the BUCS Scottish championship and for the first time ever gained promotion to the National League North by defeating the University of Birmingham and Leeds Becket University in play-off matches.
+Most of the talented side which had secured the Queen's Park Shield remained for season 2022–23, at the end of which Heriot-Watt won the BUCS Scottish championship and for the first time ever gained promotion to the National League North by defeating the University of Birmingham and Leeds Beckett University in play-off matches under Head Coach and former student player, Banji Koya.